 Don’t worry too much.
 First there is a possibility that the deeds will be kept by the lender or they may be archived with the conveyancers who acted in your purchase.
 Secondly in all probability the title will be recorded at the land registry and you will be able to establish that you are the registered owner by your conveyancing lawyers obtaining up to date copy of the land registers.
 Most conveyancing in Tolworth involves registered property but in the rare situation where your property is not registered it is more problematic but is not insurmountable.

-I'm purchasing my first flat in Tolworth with the aid of help to buy.
-The developers refused to reduce the price so I negotiated £7000 of fixtures and fittings instead.
-The property agent advised me not to tell my solicitor about this side-deal as it would put at risk my mortgage with the lender.
-Do I keep my lawyer in the dark?.
+I am purchasing my first flat in Tolworth with a loan from Skipton Building Society.
+The builders would not move on the price so I negotiated 6k of additionals instead.
+The estate agent suggested that I not inform my solicitor about the side-deal as it may affect my loan with the lender.
+Should I keep quiet?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.